moog500nl/brandweave-site-google/replit.md

   - Added Anthropic and Grok text logos to homepage logo row with proportional sizing and increased spacing
   - Hidden blog section from navigation menu for streamlined user experience
   - Updated pricing section heading from "Pricing" to "Introductory Pricing"
+  - Redesigned About Us page with updated content structure, question mark icon, and streamlined messaging focusing on AI platform auditing

 ## User Preferences